top of page

 Even if they don’t result in an immediate referral, your customer won’t immediately say no.

-They’ll be more thoughtful, and when they do come across the person in a situation you asked about, they’ll think back to your conversation and are more likely to send them your way!
+They’ll be more thoughtful, and when they do come across the person in a situation you asked about, they’ll think back to your conversation and will be more likely to send them your way!

 (Source of some question ideas: Think Advisor)